 - Who can submit an IRB eProtocol application?: Faculty, with student as a Co-Investigator

 - General Timeline: 2+ months.
 The IRB schedule submission deadlines only pertain to submissions that require review by the full convened board.
 All other submissions are reviewed on a first-come, first-served basis.
 The speed of review depends upon a number of factors, most importantly, the complete and detailed quality of the application and attachments (e.g., consent forms, questionnaires, etc.).
 In general, but not always, the turnaround time from start of review to final decision is as follows:

 Turnaround time may be longer during busy months (October-November, March-April) when the Human Studies Program receives a higher volume of applications.
 Also, due to variable IRB member reviewer availability in the Summer months, plan ahead and submit as early as possible.
 This means earlier than you might imagine.

 - Website: Human Studies Program.
 Also, see a brief step-by-step guideline here.

 - Required Training: CITI Training.
 Must be completed successfully prior to application submission.
-Principal Investigators, Co-Investigators, Student Investigators, and Key Personnel.
+All Principal Investigators, Co-Investigators, Student Investigators, and Key Personnel must complete the training.
 Key Personnel include those who will interact with participants for the research project or who will work with identifiable participant data or biospecimens.
 If you are conducting in-person research, please also see HSP Response to COVID-19, as you are required to follow the safety guidelines and forms.

 - Contact: firstname.lastname@example.org (if your inquiry is related to UROP funding, indicate so in the email).